yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud-providers.md

 ### Private cloud or on-premises datacenters

-The prerequisites for YugaByte DB Enterprise Edition data nodes are same as that of [YugaByte DB Community Edition](../../checklist/).
+The prerequisites for YugaByte Platform data nodes are same as that of [YugaByte DB](../../checklist/).

 ## Configure cloud providers